An Administration of Medication policy has been in existence in the school since 2005.

 Care – Plan

-For children suffering from diabetes or epilepsy a care – plan will be drawn up in conjunction with the relevant medical attention.
+For children suffering from diabetes, epilepsy or medical condition a care – plan will be drawn up in conjunction with staff member the relevant medical attention.
 This care-plan will be retained by the class teacher and any other responsible for administration of medicine.
 An extra copy will be retained in the office.

 The following staff are responsible for administering anapen: Mary O’Rourke, Siobhan McCabe, Patricia Cunniffe, Heather Mc Cullagh and Ciara Fallon.